Asad9299/chat-demo/README.md

 ```
 php artisan migrate
 ```
-- This will generate tables in db and some random dummy users to check app
+- This will generate tables in db and some random dummy users to check app.
 - You can use any email to login from users table.
 - All user's password is "12345678".